digital-work-lab/open-source-project/05-best_practice.md

 Packages directory: see https://colrev.readthedocs.io/en/latest/dev_docs/packages.html Anpassung der README-Datei Teil der Aufgabe? (vermutlich bezogen auf die top-level README datei: nein, das mache ich als Maintainer.
 Anpassung der package-README-Datei ist Teil der Aufgabe (Dokumentation))
 -->

 ---

-# Complex questions and work status

-- Why are there errors in my environment?
-- How does CoLRev work?
-- How can we organize and split tasks?
-- How should we select merging strategies?

----